ToxicFrog/doom-mods/gzap/doc/nonlinear-hubs.md

 default and Faithless is effectively modeled as three levels made up of several maps each.
 This won't work for Golden Souls but it is a sensible way to model Ashes and Hedon.

+### Automatic subregion mapping

+This is a lot more speculative, but the concept here is, use the linedef trigger events and level transitions to figure out what the graph edges between subregions are.

+For the Faithless example, we start out in E1M1, and crossing a level transition results in an edge to a new subregion for that level; crossing a linedef that requires a key results in an edge to a new subregion for the part of the level that requires that key.

+The tricky part remains dealing with areas that can be reached via multiple pathways.
+E.g. if you go from E1M1 to E1M2, back to the E1M1 key annex, grab the yellow key and exit to the main courtyard, you're back in the starting area, *not* in an area that can only be reached using E1M2 and the yellow key.
+But it's hard to automatically model this without doing things like keeping track of what sectors the player has visited in each map and going "oh, this is the same sector as before, so it must be the same region" -- and even that breaks down in cases where clever door/elevator tricks mean the same fundamental sector belongs to multiple regions that are logically distinct!